humbug/humbug/README.md

 humbug --path=src/Data/NewClass.php --path=src/Driver/Driver.php
 ```

-This in no way restricts the initial Humbug check on the overall test suite which
+Note: This in no way restricts the initial Humbug check on the overall test suite which
 is still executed in full to ensure all tests are passing correctly before
 proceeding.